 As well as having my fingers in most things related to the running of KHR, I also present my own show.
 So give me the opportunity to put a smile on your face every Saturday between 8am-11am.
 Feel free to send in your song requests if you want to hear your song.

 Hello there.
-I’m Geoff Austin and I’ve been involved with Kingston Hospital Radio for twenty-seven years now, initially visiting the wards as a request collector, and then in 1995 I started presenting a ‘60s music show on Thursday evenings.
+I’m Geoff Austin and I’ve been involved with Kingston Hospital Radio for almost twenty-nine years now, initially visiting the wards as a request collector, and then in 1995 I started presenting a ‘60s music show on Thursday evenings.
 I took a break from being behind the microphone in 2006 when I was elected as a local Kingston Councillor, and found that my time attending evening Council meetings prevented me from contributing to the station’s output on a regular basis.
 However, I remained on the Kingston Hospital Radio management committee, eventually becoming both Treasurer and Chairman.
 After twelve years as a Councillor, during which time I was twice Deputy Mayor and in 2016-17 the Mayor of Kingston, I retired from active political life, but was elected an Alderman of the Borough.
-It wasn’t long before I was persuaded to start presenting on Kingston Hospital Radio again, and you can now hear me every Sunday between midday and 2.00pm, when I introduce a Folk and Country & Western music show to our listeners.
+It wasn’t long before I was persuaded to start presenting on Kingston Hospital Radio again, and you can now hear me every Monday afternoon between 3.30 pm and 6.30pm, when I introduce a Folk and Country & Western music show to our listeners.
 I’ve always taken a great interest in folk music, and I am the lead vocalist of a local folk group who play occasional gigs at venues around the Surrey and Kent area.
 I’m also a sporting enthusiast, and enjoy watching our local soccer teams Kingstonian and Corinthian-Casuals, as well as my Rugby club, Old Whitgiftians, for whom I played a club record 773 matches between 1966 and 2003.

 I am still Treasurer of Kingston Hospital Radio and currently the Chairman of The Friends of Kingston Hospital.
 Some years ago, my wife Sheila became visually impaired following a stroke, and since then I have also become involved with local groups supporting people with sight loss, and am a regular reader for the Kingston Talking Newspaper for the Blind, and a Vice President of the Surbiton Club for the Blind.
-I look forward to your company on Kingston Hospital Radio every Sunday lunchtime.
+I look forward to your company on Kingston Hospital Radio every Monday afternoon.

 Hello, I’m Alan Baccolini.
 In January 2022, I will be celebrating 45 years with Kingston Hospital Radio.